merijn/haskellFoldIndent/README.rst

 Broken, won't fix
 -----------------

-   * case-of split over multiple lines (case and of should be on the same line)
+split case-of
+    case-of where the case and of are on separate lines are not accounted for.
+    This is ugly anyway, so don't do it.

+dangling else
-   * dangling else (entire if/then/else on one line *or* all on separate lines)
+    An if/then/else should either be entirely on one line *or* have a separate line for each if the three components.